CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 - Log in
 - Log out
-- Invoke a protected API
+- Invoke a protected API using the default login flow

 1. Open a terminal window in a directory of your choice and clone the MAS Foundation repo: **git clone https://github.com/CAAPIM/Xamarin-MAS-Foundation.git**.
 After cloning, you will have /sample and /source directories for "Android" and "iOS".